-ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core)
+II.A.4.a).(13) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core) II.A.4.a).(13).(a) Fellows must not be required to sign a non-competition guarantee or restrictive covenant.
+II.A.4.a).(14) document verification of program completion for all graduating fellows within 30 days; (Core) II.A.4.a).(15) provide verification of an individual fellow's completion upon the fellow's request, within 30 days; and.

-II.A.4.a).(13).(a)

-Fellows must not be required to sign a noncompetition guarantee or restrictive covenant.
 (Core)

-document verification of program completion for all graduating fellows within 30 days; (Core)

-provide verification of an individual fellow's completion upon the fellow's request, within 30 days; and, (Core)